Top good articles

 - SVGA: has a total of 480,000 pixels (800 x 600 pixels) with an aspect ratio of 4:3.

-- DVGA: has a resolution of 960 x 640 pixels with 3:2 aspect ratio, used in the screen of iPhone 4, or iPhone 4s, ... or Samsung Galaxy J2 Prime, J2 Core or Samsung Galaxy phones.
-J2 Pro was released in 2018, you will encounter the qHD standard with a size of 960x540 pixels equal to ¼ of the HD standard.
+- DVGA: has a resolution of 960 x 640 pixels with a 3:2 aspect ratio, used in the screens of iPhone 4, iPhone 4s, etc., or Samsung Galaxy J2 Prime, J2 Core, or J2 Pro phones released in 2018.
+You will encounter the qHD standard with a size of 960x540 pixels, which is 1/4 of the HD standard.

 2. High resolution

-Today, along with the development of technology, the above-mentioned low-standard screen devices are used less and less.
-Instead, devices with high-quality screen standards such as HD, Full HD, 2K or 4K are increasingly used.
+Nowadays, with the development of technology, devices with the aforementioned low-standard screens are becoming less and less used.
+Instead, devices with high-quality screens such as HD, Full HD, 2K, or 4K are becoming increasingly popular.

 - HD and HD Plus: HD resolution has a width of 1280 pixels and a height of 720 pixels, with a refresh rate of 60 frames per second.
 The pixel density is 921,600 pixels per frame.
-3 times sharper than the old VGA standard.
-Commonly used as the video and display standard of Samsung Corporation.
+The sharpness is three times greater than the old VGA standard.
+It is commonly used as the video and display standard for Samsung phones.

-HD+ resolution is an upgrade of HD with higher resolution and extremely high pixel density.
+HD+ resolution is an upgrade from HD, offering higher resolution and extremely high pixel density.

-Borderless support with 18:9 and 18:5:9 aspect ratios is applicable to mid-range screens or smartphones from 2018 to present.
+Full-screen support with 18:9 and 18:5:9 aspect ratios has been implemented in mid-range screens and smartphones from 2018 to the present.

 resolution

-- Full HD and Full HD plus: have a horizontal resolution of 1920 pixels and a height of 1080 pixels and an aspect ratio of 16:9.
-Commonly used in video standards with a refresh rate of 60 frames per second.
+- Full HD and Full HD Plus: have a horizontal resolution of 1920 pixels and a vertical resolution of 1080 pixels, with an aspect ratio of 16:9.
+They are commonly used in video standards with a refresh rate of 60 frames per second.

-Full HD screen is also used for smartphones, curved screen, overflow screen with 18:9 and 19:9 frame types and gradually replaced by Full HD Plus screen.
+Full HD screens are also used in smartphones, curved screens, and bezel-less screens with 18:9 and 19:9 aspect ratios, and are gradually being replaced by Full HD Plus screens.
 So what is Full HD Plus?

-- Full HD Plus also known as Full HD + or FHD + is an upgraded form of Full HD.
-The screen has a height of 1080 pixels, but it has more width as follows:
+- Full HD Plus, also known as Full HD+ or FHD+, is an upgraded version of Full HD.
+The screen has a height of 1080 pixels, but a larger width as follows:

 • 2,160 x 1,080 pixels